Adaptive Cost-Efficient Evaluation for Reliable Patent Claim Generation: Experiments

 \subsection{Main Performance Analysis}

 Table \ref{tab:main_results} presents the evaluation of the ACE framework against baseline methods.
-Notably, the ACE Gatekeeper (Stage 1 Only) is a PatentBERT-based encoder fine-tuned with the proposed Unified Categorical Projection.
-The empirical results demonstrate that our hybrid approach substantially improves over encoder-only baselines while marginally outperforming computationally expensive LLMs.
-The ACE Hybrid model achieves the best F1 among the evaluated methods at 94.95\%, surpassing all baselines.
+The ACE Hybrid model achieves the best F1 among the evaluated methods at 94.95\%, surpassing competitive baselines while reducing operational costs to \$1,247 per million claims, a 78\% reduction compared to the standalone Expert LLM (\$5,733).

-\paragraph{Efficacy and Efficiency of CoPT.} Notably, the standalone expert model (SFT w/ CoPT) not only achieves high F1 score (94.76\%) but also demonstrates significantly lower latency (6.88s) compared to the SFT Zero-shot baseline (11.85s).
-This counter-intuitive efficiency gain stems from the structured nature of our CoPT protocol.
-While standard zero-shot generation often suffers from uncontrollable verbosity and redundant explanations, our instruction-tuned CoPT imposes a strict JSON schema on the output.
-This constraint effectively curbs the model's tendency to generate unstructured tokens, optimizing both the reasoning quality and the inference speed.
+\paragraph{Efficacy and Efficiency of CoPT.} The standalone expert model (SFT w/ CoPT) not only achieves high F1 (94.76\%) but also demonstrates significantly lower latency (6.88s) compared to the SFT Zero-shot baseline (11.85s).
+This counter-intuitive efficiency gain stems from our CoPT protocol imposing a strict JSON schema on the output, which curbs uncontrolled verbosity and optimizes both reasoning quality and inference speed.

-\paragraph{Breaking the Performance Ceiling.} In contrast to the LLM's generative capabilities, the domain-specific encoder, PatentBERT, exhibits a performance ceiling at 76.59\%.
-This highlights the limitations of pre-trained encoders without task-specific fine-tuning in capturing the long-range dependencies for patent claim validation.
-Our results confirm that domain adaptation alone cannot bridge the 'reasoning gap,' which requires the generative reasoning capabilities integrated by ACE.
+\paragraph{Breaking the Performance Ceiling.} Without task-specific fine-tuning, the domain-specific encoder PatentBERT plateaus at 76.59\% F1, confirming that domain-adaptive pre-training alone is insufficient for capturing the long-range dependencies required in patent claim validation.
+Even after fine-tuning (91.58\% F1), the encoder cannot match the Expert LLM (94.76\%), indicating a fundamental reasoning gap that requires the generative capabilities integrated by ACE.

 \paragraph{Discriminative Robustness (AUC).}